Christmas Evil a.k.a You Better Watch Out. 1980. Directed & Written by Lewis Jackson.

 One of the things I really enjoyed about this, as I did with Silent Night Deadly Night, was the kills.
 Not all horror movies really get the slit throat right, but god dammit, you’ll get a real good one here!
 The first real good bit is on the church steps when Harry finally snaps – he has just the toy for the naughty adults taunting him.
 Really good eyeball gag.
 I appreciate some really decent death scenes in a Christmas horror movie; really sets off the juxtaposition of death and a cheery holiday.

-A big reason I prefer this film over Silent Night Deadly Night (which I actually forgot to bring up in that review) is because the Santa Claus here is willing in the suit; he wants to be in it.
+A big reason I prefer this film over Silent Night Deadly Night (which I actually forgot to bring up in that review) is because the Santa Claus here is willingly in the suit; he wants to be in it.
 I never understood why in Silent Night Deadly Night the killer didn’t just refuse to put on the suit.
 I mean, I know he wasn’t right in the head, but you’d think his trauma would’ve prevented him from ever putting on the suit.
 I was never convinced by that part of the plot.
-However, Christmas Evil really works well because Harry wants to be Santa; he willing puts the suit on, he starts to kill, he owns it.
+However, Christmas Evil really works well because Harry wants to be Santa; he willingly puts the suit on, he starts to kill, he owns it.
 While some people might not care, I think it’s part of why this film is better than most “Killer Santa” outings.
 It’s a bit more demented in that sense; the fact Harry wants to put on the suit and kind of spirals out of control is a little more twisted than other similar films.

-I find there is a lot less camp here than a lot of Christmas horror movies.
+A lot less camp here than a lot of Christmas horror movies.
 There’s a more sinister tone about Christmas Evil.
 While there were several extremely goofy moments in a movie such as Silent Night Deadly Night, this one doesn’t go for those scenes.
 Instead, we get a really grim look at Christmas.
 There’s a dark and creepy score to the film that really sets its tone.
 Overall, the atmosphere is unsettling.
 There are actually moments it reminded me of Henry: Portrait of a Serial Killer – particularly when Harry is shaving and getting ready in his apartment, there’s something about the grittiness of those scenes that reminds me of Michael Rooker in that film.

 A great scene that really thrilled me was when the kids surround Santa, protecting him from the wary parents, and the one protective dad pulls a knife – I honestly thought either the little girl would be stabbed accidentally, or the little girl was going to turn and stab her father with the knife.
 I couldn’t be sure, honestly, the first time I watched the movie.
 Even on second viewing, I still feel on edge because it’s one of those really tense scenes where anything could happen.
 Really great moment to include.